diamantiSolutions/solutions/registry/specs/artifactory/readme.md

 $ kubectl apply -f postgresql.yaml
 ```

 3.0.
 Create artifactory storage.
-Please note that this example is using dynamic persistent volume, but for better manageability and easy recovery of volume after disaster it is recommended to use statically created persistent volume.
+Please note that this example is using dynamic persistent volume, but for better manageability and easy recovery of volume after disaster, it is recommended to use statically created persistent volume.
+Also to make this solutions Highly avaialble, setup storage with mirrorcount more than 1.
+(Not covered in this example)
 ```
 $ kubectl apply -f artifactory-storage.yaml
 ```